aguerrero232/cyber-sec-mock-company-assesment/class_group_project_part_1/README.md

   * NARO Public network (guest network)
     * does not require a password

+___

-### IT Support
+## IT Support

-    Company is not large enough for dedicated IT specialists
+    NARO is not large enough for dedicated IT specialists

 * contracts IT support
-  * contracted from local service provider of all IT needs
+  * contracted from local service provider for all IT needs
   * consultant stops by every 2 months to update systems and software that require it
     * is this a best practice?
   * consultant will stop by incase of specific faults in hardware or software